Builderbot2000/python-mini-projects-1/projects/Dominant_color/README.md

 # Finding Dominant Color

-- This script will take a image and it will find dominant color in it .
+- This script will analyze an image given its filepath and find the dominant color within that image.

 ### Prerequisites
-- You only need to have installed opencv which is used for image preprocesssing.
+- You only need to have installed opencv which is used for image preprocessing.
 - Run the below script to install opencv
 - $ pip install opencv-python

 ### How to run the script
--Run below command
-- python find-color.py
+Run the below commands:
+1. Run ``python find-color.py`` on console
-- Now Enter the path for image
+2. Enter the filepath for the image
-- Copy Your image path and enter in the command

 ### Screenshot showing the sample use of the script